Todd Cantwell: Rangers

 On 23 January 2023, Cantwell joined Scottish Premiership club Rangers for an undisclosed fee.
 He scored his first goal for the club on 18 March 2023 in a 4–2 win against Motherwell.
 Cantwell scored the first goal of the game in a 3–0 victory over Celtic at Ibrox on 13 May 2023, rifling home a shot on the rebound after Joe Hart parried John Lundstram's initial long range effort.

 In his second season at Rangers, Cantwell continued to be a key player in midfield and in supporting the attack.
 On 24 January 2024, he scored the second goal of the game in a 3–0 away victory for Rangers against Hibernian.
 On 3 February 2024, Cantwell scored the third goal of the game in a 3–0 victory over Livingston at Ibrox.

 Blackburn Rovers

 On 30 August 2024, Blackburn Rovers announced the signing of Cantwell on a three-year deal for an undisclosed fee.
-He scored his first goal for the club — a penalty — in a 1–0 home win over Leeds on 30 November 2024.
+He scored his first goal for the club—a penalty—in a 1–0 home win over Leeds on 30 November 2024.

+On 20 September 2025, Cantwell scored a 60th-minute penalty against Ipswich Town to give his side a 1–0 lead.
+The match was later abandoned in the 79th minute by the referee due to a waterlogged pitch after torrential rain during the game.
+Therefore, his goal was voided in the replay match on 3 December 2025, which ended 1–1 with goals from his teammate Andri Guðjohnsen and the opposing player Sindre Walle Egeli.